hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 *NOTE: students will be using alignment files and peak calls from in-class results in their HOME directories*.

-Download the sample data sheet available from [this link](../samplesheet_chr12.csv).
+Download the sample data sheet available from [this link](https://github.com/hbctraining/In-depth-NGS-Data-Analysis-Course/raw/may2017/sessionV/samplesheet_chr12.csv).

+3. Open up RStudio.
+File --> 'New Project' --> New directory --> chipqc

+4. Create directories for `data` and `meta`.
+In `data` create subdirectories for `bams` and `peakcalls`.

 ```
 ## Load libraries